Ouzel Fire

 The threat that this fire imposed on surrounding communities and the rate at which it exponentially increased in size convinced the public that the new natural burning policy was misguided.
 Complete fire suppression had been the main policy of wildfire control since the founding of the Forest Service in the early 1900s.
 These policies changed in the mid-1970s, and the Ouzel Fire, among others, were crucial in determining the success of the new policies.
-A Louisville Times article published in February of 1979, a couple of months after the fire was finally put out, described the "deficiencies" in the new fire program, specifically, disregard for air quality, residential development, urban interferences, and pre-existing fire conditions.
+A Louisville Times article published in February 1979, a couple of months after the fire was finally put out, described the "deficiencies" in the new fire program, specifically, disregard for air quality, residential development, urban interferences, and pre-existing fire conditions.
 This fire was the first of the natural fires to actually threaten a community, which led to the perception that the new policy was irresponsible and dangerous.
 This doubt in the new Federal Policy caused scientists to look into what went wrong with the Ouzel Fire.
 They came to conclusions similar to what the Louisville Times article stated: plans were not fully thought out, landscape and topography of the Rocky Mountain National Park was not fully considered, and fire conditions were ignored.

 Since the Ouzel Fire ravaged through Rocky Mountain National Park, the federal government has revised the prescribed and natural burning policies to prevent another mishap that threatens surrounding communities.
 The 2000 National Fire Plan forced controlled burning plans to implement a three step checklist considering weather conditions, nearby resources, and homes: the three factors that were ignored when initially managing the Ouzel fire.
 The abundance of residential areas in the United States makes implementing this policy difficult, as many fires often threaten some sort of surrounding community.
 However, since the Ouzel Fire, Rocky Mountain National Park has burned 7 times between 1978 and 2005.
 Therefore, despite the protest of controlled burnings after the Ouzel Fire grew out of control, prescribed burns still remained a main policy for wildfire management.
 The Ouzel Fire of 1978 was one of the first major wildfires after the implementation of prescribed burning as the main fire management policy and because of the way the fire acted, new stricter policies were enacted.